 - Issuers that issue securities in EU CSDs

 - Banks that offer banking services to CSDs

-Whilst the CPSS-IOSCO principles already provide details of regulatory nature on infrastructures, including CSDs, the CSDR provides more detailed legislative provisions:
+Whilst the CPSS-IOSCO principles already provide details of regulatory nature on settlement infrastructures, the CSDR requirements provide more detailed legislative provisions:

 - Settlement: harmonisation of settlement cycles to T+2; dematerialisation of issuances by 2020 and entry into force of 2nd level legislation; harmonisation of settlement discipline rules

-- CSDs: provisions on internal organisation including user committees, board members, minimum obligations such as reconciliation, acceptance of issuances from issuers, fair and open access to CSDs
+- Central Securities Depositories: provisions on internal organisation including user committees, board members, minimum obligations such as reconciliation, acceptance of issuances from issuers, fair and open access to CSDs

 - Banking services: conditions under which CSDs may provide banking services or use banks